 The band were signed to Warner Music Canada in 1999.
-Later that year, the band signed with manager Larry Wanagas, founder of Bumstead Records, who had managed acts such as Big Sugar, k.d. lang, Susan Aglukark, The Trews and BOY.
+Later that year, the band signed with manager Larry Wanagas, founder of Bumstead Records, who had managed acts such as Big Sugar, k.d. lang, Susan Aglukark, and the Trews .

 On February 27, 2001, Staggered Crossing was released their self-titled full-length debut album in Canada.
-The band's debut single, "Further Again," reached #7 on the Canadian rock charts and ended the year as the sixth most played song on rock radio in Canada.
+The debut single, "Further Again," reached #7 on the Canadian rock charts and ended the year as the sixth most-played song on rock radio in Canada.
 "A Million Works of Art" and "Old Man" were also released as singles.
-The debut album went on to sell 15,000 copies in Canada according to SoundScan.
+The debut album went on to sell 15,000 copies in Canada.

 In 2004, they released the album Burgundy & Blue.
 "Perfect Prize" was released as a single and peaked at #17 on Canada's Rock chart.
 It also became the highest charting indie rock release of 2005.

-The band officially announced their breakup on August 29, 2007.
+The band officially announced their breakup on August 29, 2007; a final gig was held at the Horseshoe on November 2.
 In a press release the band assured fans and the media that their parting was amiable, stating:

 ...
 While it would certainly be more fun to announce a breakup because of 'creative differences' or because of some monumental and catastrophic fight between bandmates, neither is the case.
 We simply cannot continue to commit the time, energy and enthusiasm to this band that we love so much.
 We are still great friends and this change is not the end of our musical collaborations.

-The band announced one final show, which was performed at The Horseshoe Tavern in Toronto on November 2, 2007.
-However, the band continued to play together on an informal basis.
-Notably, the band reunited for a concert at the Horseshoe Tavern on July 9, 2009, to pay tribute to the music of Jay Walter Bennett, who produced the band's Last Summer When We Were Famous album.
-Bennett had recently died.
-Bruce Adamson, Dan Black, Julian Taylor, David Marshall and Jeremy Elliott were all present.
-In conjunction with the concert, a tribute single entitled 'Pull You Through' and written by Bennett's former band Titanic Love Affair was released to Canadian radio.
+Despite the official breakup, StagX continued to play together on an informal basis.
+Notably, the band reunited for a concert at the Horseshoe on July 9, 2009, to pay tribute to the music of former producer Jay Bennett, who died at age 45 from painkillers [OK to mention this?].
+In conjunction with the concert, a tribute single entitled “Pull You Through” and written by Bennett's former band Titanic Love Affair was released to Canadian radio.